nf-core/oncoanalyser/docs/usage.md

 #### Starting from existing outputs

-Similar to starting from existing [REDUX BAM/CRAM](#redux-bam--cram) files, any of the downstream outputs of `oncoanalyser` can be used as inputs so that the associated downstream processes can be skipped.
+Similar to starting from existing [REDUX alignments](#redux-alignments) files, any of the downstream outputs of `oncoanalyser` can be used as inputs so that the associated downstream processes can be skipped.
 This could be considered an explicit form of [-resume](#-resume) which does not require the Nextflow `work/` directory to be preserved.

 For example, you may already have tumor/normal sample output for small variant calling